miriam-lau/Lullaby/docs/development_README.md

 - Seed songs: Site will have a selection of lullaby songs for the user to choose.
 Selected song will be displayed on the screen with the sequence of key presses for the user to play the song.
-- User can start and stop the song.

 ## Wireframes
 The site will be a single screen.
-- Side bar: Users can hit play and stop.
-Users can select a song.
-Links to About (modal) and Github.
+- Side bar: Users can select a song and play instructions will be displayed.
-- Main screen: Once a song is selected, the song keys will be displayed on the screen for the user to follow.
-The main screen will have falling dots, and when a key is pressed, little star bursts will be interspersed between the falling dots.
+- Main screen: Backdrop will be a night sky with stars.
+Once a song is selected, the song page will be displayed on the screen for the user to follow.
+When a key is pressed, little star bursts will be randomly generated on the screen.

 ![lullaby-wireframe](./lullaby.png)